citation-js/integration-showdown/README.md

 ## Todo

-* Add tests
-    * fix problems based on findings
-* Fix issue with output conflicting with showdown.
 * Sorting based on IDs
-* Included webpacked file for browsers
 * Add support for `^[<AUTHOR>, <YEAR>, <TITLE>, <ETC>]` syntax
 * DOI input (actually a [todo for Citation.js](https://github.com/larsgw/citation.js/issues/25);
   if support for DOI is added there, it will automatically work here, assuming I update the dependencies)